acse-2020/introduction/code_of_conduct.md

 * Ending a talk that violates the Code of Conduct early
 * A public announcement of an incident, ideally in the same venue that the violation occurred.
 * Immediately ending any event volunteer responsibilities and privileges the individual(s) hold(s).
 * An imposed suspension from the programme platforms.
 The course director will communicate this suspension to the individual(s).
 They’ll be asked to take this vacation voluntarily, but if they don’t agree then a temporary ban may be imposed to enforce this vacation.
-Where this impacts on teaching and learning, the individual will be refered to relevant [college procedures for student and staff discipline](https://www.imperial.ac.uk/about/governance/academic-governance/academic-policy/complaints-appeals-and-discipline/).
+Where this impacts on teaching and learning, the individual will be referred via relevant [college procedures for student and staff discipline](https://www.imperial.ac.uk/about/governance/academic-governance/academic-policy/complaints-appeals-and-discipline/).
 * A permanent or temporary ban from some or all ACSE spaces.
 * Supporting the complainant in reporting to other bodies, for example, institutional offices or appropriate law enforcement agencies.